MMuyideen/darey.io-projects/09.shell-scripting-comments/README.md

 - Run the script `./comments.sh`
 ![comments](./images/01.comments.png)

-From the image which shows the out put of running the script, you can see only the echo command is executed and the comments are ignored
+From the image above which shows the output of running the script, you can see only the echo command is executed and the comments are ignored

 ## Best Practices for Commenting: